 Game plan: This stuffing can be completely made ahead.
 Cool and refrigerate until ready to serve; rewarm uncovered in a 350°F oven for about 30 minutes.

-4 tablespoons unsalted butter (1/2 stick), plus more as needed
+- 4 tablespoons unsalted butter (1/2 stick), plus more as needed

-2 medium Gala or Pink Lady apples, cored and medium dice
+- 2 medium Gala or Pink Lady apples, cored and medium dice

-2 medium Granny Smith apples, cored and medium dice
+- 2 medium Granny Smith apples, cored and medium dice

-4 medium celery stalks, medium dice
+- 4 medium celery stalks, medium dice

-1 medium yellow onion, medium dice
+- 1 medium yellow onion, medium dice

-1 tablespoon plus 1 teaspoon kosher salt
+- 1 tablespoon plus 1 teaspoon kosher salt

-1 teaspoon ground sage
+- 1 teaspoon ground sage

 - 1/2 teaspoon freshly ground black pepper

-1/2 cup dry white wine
+- 1/2 cup dry white wine

-1 1/2 cups stock or low-sodium chicken or vegetable broth
+- 1 1/2 cups stock or low-sodium chicken or vegetable broth

-2 large eggs, lightly beaten
+- 2 large eggs, lightly beaten

 - 1Heat the oven to 375°F and arrange a rack in the middle.
 Coat a 13-by-9-inch baking dish with butter and set aside.